-Sometimes we have ongoing tasks on our list that aren’t necessarily time-sensitive, such as “update website” or “look into XYZ new product”.
-I suggest taking a careful look at your task list the week before you leave for vacation and prioritize your tasks based on how time sensitive the matters are.
+Sometimes we have ongoing tasks on our list that aren’t necessarily time-sensitive, such as “update website” or “look into new products”.
+I suggest taking a careful look at your task list the week before you leave for vacation and prioritizing your tasks based on how time sensitive the matters are.
 Deferring any tasks that aren’t time sensitive to be done when you get back.

 The 2 days before you leave for vacation should be focused on getting last-minute things done and getting your office prepared for being away.
-Don’t take any appointments at all during these 2 days.
+Don’t take any appointments during these 2 days.

 Some tasks to do in those last 2 days include:

-- Make sure that your backup hard drives are completely up-to-date.
+- Making sure that your backup hard drives are completely up-to-date.

-- Bring a backup of your hard drives offsite.
+- Bringing a backup of your hard drives offsite.

-- Change voicemail message to let clients know that you’re out-of-the-office.
+- Changing voicemail messages to let clients know that you’re out of the office.

-- Give your cell number or contact info while away only to a select few; those who really might need it.
+- Giving your cell number or contact info while away only to a select few; those who really might need it.

-- Remind all “ongoing project” partners and current conversations that you’ll be away.
+- Reminding all “ongoing project” partners and current conversations that you’ll be away.

-When it comes to out-of-office emails and voicemail messages I like to keep it simple, here’s what I might suggest:
+When it comes to out-of-office emails, I like to keep it simple, here’s what I might suggest:

 Thanks for getting in touch.
-We are currently out of the office on holidays, and will be returning on XYZ date.
+We are currently out of the office on holidays, and will be returning on [date].
 We’ll be getting back to all emails and phone calls as soon as we’re back.
 Thanks for your patience.
-Your Name
+[Your Name]

 Similarly, here’s what I might suggest using as your voicemail message:

-Thanks for calling the studio of (insert your Business Name).
-We are currently out of the office on holidays, and will be returning on XYZ date.
+We are currently out of the office on holidays, and will be returning on [date].
 We’ll be returning all phone messages as soon as we're back.
 Thanks for your patience.
 Have a great day.

 Just like the 2 days before you left were reserved for getting caught up, my suggestion is to plan on having a couple of “catch-up” days when you get back as well.
 Don’t schedule any appointments or sessions during these days.
 Just take your time to return all phone calls, emails and messages.